andrey-krupenya/twitter-bot/README.md

 ### And coding style tests

 Use PEP8 as a base style.
-Also you can use google advanced for python code style
+Also, you can use google advanced for python code style

 ## Built With